Starboard urges Yahoo to buy back up to $4 billion of shares

-Yahoo Inc shareholder Starboard Value LP said the company's spinoff of its stake in Alibaba Group Holding Ltd was a "good first step" but it could do more, including a share buyback of up to $4 billion (2.6 billion pounds).
+Yahoo Inc shareholder Starboard Value LP said the company's spinoff of its stake in Alibaba Group Holding Ltd was a "good first step" but it could do more, including a share buyback of up to $4 billion.

 "Yahoo is in need of a major overhaul," the activist investor wrote in a letter to Yahoo's board on Monday.